Fascial Stretch Therapy™

 Fascial Stretch Therapy sessions are done with intention to tune the body with the Para-sympathetic nervous system, decreasing muscular tension and tone while relaxing the body for complete recovery.
 Pre-event FST session is done with intention to tune the nervous system in the Sympathetic system and to stretch the body with sport specific range of motion.
 Tuning the body in the Sympathetic Nervous system will increase blood flow to muscles, and increase focus in the mind and body to prepare to fully jump into the desired activity.
 When you tune the nervous system to desired conditions you are enhancing your ability to move as needed during the activity by reducing the risk of injury.

 How often should I do Pilates?

-Pilates can be practiced 1 day a week to 6 days a week depending on your personal preferences.
+Pilates may be practiced 1 day out of the week, up to 6 days a week, depending on your personal preferences and goals.

 What should you do prior to your first Pilates or FST session?

 Print off and fill out the New Client Intake Form and bring it with you to session.
 It is beneficial to be hydrated, make sure you consume water before and after your session.
 During a FST session, your therapist is reading body receptors to dictated how far to go in ones range of motion.

 Do not take any muscle relaxers or pain medication prior to sessions.
 In doing so, you will experience reduced sensation to bodily receptors.

 Pilates Apparatus vs. Mat Work What’s the difference?